drupol/master-thesis/src/thesis/2-reproducibility.typ

 reproducibility.

-Hardcoding the seed in the source code would be nonsensical because it wouldn't be random anymore, the seed should be passed as a parameter to the computation.
+Hardcoding the seed in the source code would be nonsensical because it wouldn't be random any more, the seed should be passed as a parameter to the computation.
 This parameter can be passed as a command-line argument, an environment variable, or a configuration file, leaving the responsibility to the user to provide a seed.